 In criminal law under the Oklahoma Self-Defense Act, as long as the conviction doesn’t fall under the “violent felony” category, yes, a concealed weapons permit may be issued to a convicted felon.

 You are tried and convicted of a misdemeanor or felony, under Oklahoma law.

 You have not previously applied for a pardon (at least within the past 12 months)

 This is your only current felony/misdemeanor

 LENGTH OF TIME FOR A GOVERNOR’S PARDON TO TAKE EFFECT

 Steps for Governor’s Pardon (usually takes up to a year):

-· The Governor then has 90 days to make his decision.
+The Governor then has 90 days to make his or her decision.

 GETTING AN OKLAHOMA PARDON

 Do you have a record that needs to be cleaned up?
-If you want to finally clear your name and get rid of that record that seems to follow you wherever you go, let us help.
-Chris Kannady, one of our experienced attorneys, is an expert in this area and has helped a number of people get pardons or get old crimes off of their record, for good.
-Get in touch with a criminal defense lawyer from Foshee & Yaffe, Attorneys at Law today at (405) 378-3033 or email us.
+If you want to finally clear your name and rid yourself of that record that seems to follow you wherever you go, let us help.
+Chris Kannady, one of our experienced attorneys, is an expert in this area, helping a number of people receive pardons or expungements on their record.
+Get in touch with a criminal defense lawyer from Foshee & Yaffe Attorneys at Law today at (405) 378-3033 or contact us online.